 Giving you the keys to often otherwise geo-blocked content, the best Fire Stick VPN also offers better peace of mind in protecting your personal information stored on your device.
 It does this by offering a wealth of servers around the world you can connect to, in turn encrypting your connection and altering your IP address so you can appear as if you're anywhere around the world.

 What that means when it comes to your Amazon Fire TV Stick is being able to stream content from overseas.
 From being on holiday and unable to watch services back home, or, for example, if you wish to watch titles exclusive to Netflix in another country.

 Not all VPN providers offer a Fire Stick VPN-specific client, however, but we've summarised the top 5 that do, making a dab hand of unblocking and maintaining fast connections, too.

-1. ExpressVPN - #1 VPN for Amazon Fire TV Stick
+1. ExpressVPN - #1 VPN for Amazon Fire Stick (opens in new tab)

-Get ExpressVPN and you'll be streaming safer - no matter where you are - in no time.
-Its dedicated Fire TV app is a doddle to download and set up - plus, it comes with a no-questions-asked 30 day money back guarantee and you can get it with 3 months extra free when you sign up for a year.
+EDITOR'S CHOICE: Get ExpressVPN and benefit from the reassurance of safer streaming - no matter where you are - in no time.
+Its dedicated Fire TV app is easy to download and set up - plus, it comes with a no-questions-asked 30-day money back guarantee and you can get it with 3 months extra free when you sign up for a year.

 2. NordVPN - the Amazon of the VPN world (opens in new tab)

-With a vast amount of servers (5,000+) to choose to connect to and some excellent connection speeds, NordVPN is a safe bet for streamers.
-Like Express, it unblocks Netflix, Amazon Prime, iPlayer and more with ease, so you can watch what you want where you want.
+With a vast amount of servers (5,400+) to connect to and some excellent speeds, NordVPN is a safe bet for streamers.
+Like Express, it unblocks Netflix, Amazon Prime, iPlayer, and more with ease, so you can watch what you want where you want.

 - Don't own one yet?
 These are today's best Amazon Fire Stick prices